-Tyrone Oliver is a long-time resident of Newton County, Georgia and was appointed to the position of DJJ Commissioner on July 25, 2019.
-In 1999, Commissioner Oliver began his law enforcement career with the Newton County Sheriff’s Office as a detention officer.
+Tyrone Oliver is a long-time resident of Newton County, Georgia, and was appointed to the position of Georgia Department of Corrections Commissioner on January 1, 2023.
+In 1999, Commissioner Oliver began his law enforcement career as a Detention Officer with the Newton County Sheriff’s Office.
 After becoming a Deputy Sheriff, Commissioner Oliver was promoted to Sergeant and later Lieutenant.
-He was given the opportunity to work for several different divisions, allowing him the versatility to effectively and successfully serve the community.
+His work with several different divisions provided him the versatility to effectively and successfully serve the community.

 On January 8, 2016, Commissioner Oliver was officially named Chief of Police for the City of Social Circle after a long, competitive process.
 In November 2018, he was designated by the City of Social Circle as Deputy City Manager.

-Commissioner Oliver is a graduate of Columbus State University’s Law Enforcement Professional Management Program.
-He successfully completed Leadership Newton County and Walton County, the FBI's Law Enforcement Executive Development Program and Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel (GILEE).
-Oliver is also an active member in the Social Circle Rotary Club, Georgia Association of Chiefs of Police, and International Association of Chiefs of Police.
+Commissioner Oliver graduated from Columbus State University’s Law Enforcement Professional Management Program.
+His qualifications includes completion of Leadership in Newton and Walton County, the FBI Law Enforcement Executive Development Program and Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel (GILEE).
+Oliver is also an active member of the Social Circle Rotary Club, the Georgia Association of Chiefs of Police, and the International Association of Chiefs of Police.

-Commissioner Oliver is serving currently as a board member for A Child's Voice Child Advocacy Center Inc., Student Success Alliance, Advantage Behavioral Health Systems, and Leadership Walton Alumni Association.
+Commissioner Oliver currently serves as a board member for A Child's Voice Child Advocacy Center Inc., Student Success Alliance, Advantage Behavioral Health Systems, and Leadership Walton Alumni Association.